obliquid/burro/README.md

 - using **custom themes**
 	- *burro* uses *vqmod* to also modify some files in custom themes you may have installed.
-	- *vqmod* is used keeping in mind to search the more obvious and important html elements in the page as anchor points for code replacement. that should grant maximum compatibility with custom themes.
+	- *vqmod* is used keeping in mind to search the more obvious and important code elements in the page as anchor points for code replacement. that should grant maximum compatibility with custom themes.
-	- however could happen that *search strings* matched by *vqmod* are not found in custom theme you are using. if this is the case, then manually execute on your theme the modifications stated in the section *DEFAULT THEME* of file *vqmod/xml/burro.xml*, choosing different *search strings* when they are not matched.
+	- however could happen that *search strings* matched by *vqmod* are not found in custom theme you are using. if this is the case, then manually execute on your theme the operations stated in *vqmod/xml/* files, choosing different *search strings* when they are not matched.

 ---